We use cookies to give you the best online experience. Please let us know if you agree to these cookies.

 SI-UK London can assist students in finding available courses at UK universities from July onwards.
 Arrange a free consultation to get started.

-Arrange your free consultation to learn more about available undergraduate courses for September entry at UK universities.
+Arrange your free consultation to learn about available undergraduate courses for September entry at UK universities.

-Your personal consultant will go through the Clearing list with you, discussing subject options and university locations.
+Your personal consultant will review the Clearing list with you, discussing subject options and university locations.

 Once we have established which courses and universities you are interested in, your consultant will contact institutions on your behalf to find out if they are interested in accepting you as a student.

-After we have contacted universities on your behalf, you may be informally offered a place at a number of institutions.
+After contacting universities on your behalf, you may be informally offered a place at several institutions.
 If you are unfamiliar with the university, research the institution, area and accommodation options.

 If you decide to accept an offer, you will need to enter your Clearing choice through UCAS.
-You can only enter one Clearing choice at a time, but if the university doesn't confirm your place you can add another.
+You can only enter one Clearing choice at a time but add another if the university doesn't confirm your place.

 Breckett Front My consultant was very helpful and motivating.
 She helped me every step of the way, even when the deadline was so close.
 I feel I could not have done it without her.
 I'd highly recommend this service to any and all of my many friends interested.
 Breckett Front